-69.06.050 No retroactive application.
+69.06.060 No retroactive application.

-The obligations to collect and remit sales tax required by this chapter are applicable at the effective date of the ordinance adopting the Alaska Remote Seller Sales Tax Code.
+The obligations to collect and remit sales tax required by this chapter are applicable at the effective date of the member jurisdiction's ordinance adopting the Alaska Remote Seller Sales Tax Code.

-69.06.060 Payment and collection.
+69.06.070 Payment and collection.

-Pursuant to this Chapter, taxes imposed shall be due and paid by the buyer to the remote seller or marketplace facilitator at the time of the sale of property or product or date service is rendered, or with respect to credit transactions, at the time of collection.
-It shall be the duty of each remote seller or marketplace facilitator to collect the taxes from the buyer and to hold those taxes in trust for the taxing authority of the taxing jurisdiction.
-Failure by the remote seller or marketplace facilitator to collect the tax shall not affect the remote seller's, or marketplace facilitator's, responsibility for payment to the Commission.
+Pursuant to this chapter, taxes imposed shall be due and paid by the buyer to the remote seller or marketplace facilitator at the time of the sale of property or product or date service is rendered, or with respect to credit transactions, at the time of collection.
+It shall be the duty of each remote seller or marketplace facilitator to collect the taxes from the buyer and to hold those taxes in trust for the taxing authority of the member jurisdiction.
+Failure by the remote seller or marketplace facilitator's, responsibility for payment to the commission.

-69.06.070 Remote seller and marketplace facilitator registration requirement.
+69.06.080 Remote seller and marketplace facilitator registration requirement.

+(a) If a remote seller's gross statewide sales meets or exceeds the threshold criteria under CBJ 69.06.040, the remote seller shall register with the commission.
+If the remote seller is a marketplace seller and only makes sales in Alaska through a marketplace, the marketplace seller is not required to register with the commission.
+The marketplace seller must submit an affidavit attesting to these facts on a form provided by the commission.

-- (a) If a remote seller's gross statewide sales within the last calendar year meets or exceeds the Threshold Criteria, the remote seller shall register with the Commission.
-If a marketplace facilitator's gross statewide sales within the last calendar year meets or exceeds the Threshold Criteria, the marketplace facilitator shall register with the Commission. - (b) A remote seller or marketplace facilitator meeting the Threshold Criteria shall apply for a certificate of sales tax registration within thirty (30) calendar days of the effective date of this Chapter or within thirty (30) calendar days of meeting the Threshold Criteria, whichever occurs second.
-Registration shall be to the Commission on forms prescribed by the Commission. - (c) An extension may be applied for and granted based on criteria established by the Commission, based on evidence produced to describe time necessary to update software or other technical needs, not to exceed ninety (90) days. - (d) Upon receipt of a properly executed application, the Commission shall confirm registration, stating the legal name of the remote seller or marketplace facilitator, the primary address, and the primary sales tax contact name and corresponding title.
-The failure of the Commission to confirm registration does not relieve the remote seller or marketplace facilitator of its duty to collect and remit sales tax. - (e) Each business entity shall have a sales tax registration under the advertised name. - (f) The sales tax certificate is non-assignable and non-transferable.
+(b) If a marketplace facilitator's gross statewide sales meets or exceeds the threshold criteria under CBJ 69.06.040, the marketplace facilitator shall register with the commission.

+(c) A remote seller or marketplace facilitator meeting the threshold criteria shall apply for a certificate of sales tax registration within thirty (30) calendar days of the effective date of this chapter or within thirty (30) calendar days of meeting the threshold criteria, whichever occurs second.
+Registration shall be to the commission on forms prescribed by the commission.

+(d) An extension may be applied for and granted based on criteria established by the commission, based on evidence produced to describe time necessary to update software or other technical needs, not to exceed ninety (90) days.

+(e) Upon receipt of a properly executed application, the commission shall confirm registration, stating the legal name of the remote seller or marketplace facilitator, the primary address, and the primary sales tax contact name and corresponding title.
+The failure of the commission to confirm registration does not relieve the remote seller or marketplace facilitator of its duty to collect and remit sales tax.

+(f) Each business entity shall have a sales tax registration under the advertised name.

+(g) The sales tax certificate is non-assignable and non-transferable.

+(h) The sales tax certificate satisfies a member jurisdiction's requirement to obtain a municipal business license, provided the remote seller does not have a physical presence in that member jurisdiction.

-69.06.080 Tax filing schedule.
+69.06.090 Tax filing schedule.